Trưng Sisters: The Warriors Who Defied an Empire

 Their story shows how well they were educated, from learning about war to skilled archery.
 It also highlights the strong female leaders who supported them, like their mother.
 This support was a crucial element in their fight against Chinese rule, leading a massive army to regain independence.

-Thi Sách, Trưng Trac’s husband, was executed brutally, without a trial.
+Thi Sách, Trưng Trac’s husband and a general, was executed brutally, without a trial.
 This moment became a turning point for the Vietnamese fight against the Chinese.

-Thi Sách, a general, strongly opposed China’s strict rules, especially the high taxes, making him a target.
+Thi Sách strongly opposed China’s strict rules, especially the high taxes, making him a target.
 He began to organize other aristocrats to rebel against these changes.
 The Chinese governor saw his actions as dangerous and had him killed to scare others away from rebelling.

 But rather than quiet down, Thi Sách’s death pushed the Vietnamese people to stand up.